yale-cpsc-213/cli-and-git-starter/README.md

 ```

 (You might not need the "./" depending on your `$PATH`, I'm including it
-here for those of you blindly copying and pasting.)
+here for those of you blindly copying and pasting.
+Also, don't create the
+directory beforehand--the `build` command will create it for you.)
 For example if your net id is `kls233` and you want your test data in
 `homework-data` you'd run